harlemtraveler/natured/README.md

     - A collection of 60000+ Quotes with hundreds of different categories.
 Able to generate a random quote based on categories.

-## How to install the app in your local machine.
-    First you have to create a github account.

-    Then go to the github account that holds this repo.
-Currently genkjames.

-    After that click on the fork button on the top right corner.
-Then click on your account.

-    Similarly, the next step is to clone the repo.
-This is done by clickig on the green button label 'clone or download'.
-Coppy the url.

-    After that, write this in your terminal (Your terminal can be oppened by serching 'terminal' of finder and clicking on it) 'git clone "url that was coppied" ' hit enter.

-    Open the aplication in your text editor for code.
-If you have sublime installed you can write 'subl natured' in your terminal.
-Sublime can be installed from their website https://www.sublimetext.com/.

-    Go into natured by writing 'cd natured' your terminal.

-    In your text editor run this command 'npm install'.
-The next step is to install your dependencies by writing into your terminal 'npm i bycrypt, body-parser, dotenv, express, jsonwebtoken, morgan, pg-promise, react-apollo, react-router, react-router-dom'.

-    the next step is to go into the clinet directory.
-Do this by writing 'cd client'.
-The next step is to write this in your terminal 'npm i'.

-    After this you need to install your dependencies in react.
-Do this by writing 'npm i jwt-decade, material-ui, nodemon, react, react-dom, react-router-dom, react-scripts, react-typed'.

-    We are ready to run the app.
-Write 'nom run dev' in your terminal.